 The introduction of your essay can start with a hook.
 ‘Hooks' can differ in their forms, but usually, they are rhetorical questions, remarkable facts, or statistics.
 Anything that can render your reader surprised or doubtful about something can be used as a ‘hook.'
 The catchier it is, the wider audience you will inspire to read your essay further.

 In the body paragraphs, you should pay a respectable share of attention to every character you describe.
 Try to focus on their personalities.
 Write about the circumstances and surroundings in which the situation took place.
 This enlarges the images depicted.
-Don't overload your personal narrative essay example with unnecessary details.
+Don't overload your personal narrative writing examples with unnecessary details.
 Remember that the volume of such kind of tasks is limited.
 You should only describe the events and other details that can help your reader get a full understanding of your idea.

 Try to specify the changes that the characters in your essay have gone through after the events described.
 A principal feature of winning examples of a narrative essay is that they demonstrate the influence that events have had on characters as well as things they learned from them.
 In other words, the conclusion of your essay should lead your reader to some valuable thoughts and ideas.

 In most cases, writers separate their texts into five paragraphs each of them presenting a different idea or event.

-Here are the best narrative essay examples for college and university:
+Here are the best narrative writing examples for college and university:

 #1 Learning to Sail